EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 In this case, both `/old_path` and `/another_old_path` redirect to the current path of `great_file.mdx`.
 This encoding is useful for setting up redirects when moving a file around within Docs.
 Redirects created with `redirects` are permanent (301).

 These paths can be absolute, starting with the root of the site.
-Or they can relative to the file that contains them.
+Or, they can be relative to the file that contains them.
 For example, for `/file/at/path/`:

 - Absolute: `/path/to/file/` &mdash; Redirects requests for `/path/to/file` to `/file/at/path/`.
 - Relative: `former_child/` &mdash; Redirects requests for `/file/at/path/former_child/` to `/file/at/path/`.